-In this post, we share the response from social investors and Good Finance.
+In this post, we share the response and resources from social investors and Good Finance.

 We are all aware the coronavirus outbreak means this is a very challenging time for all.
 We know this will include the charities and social enterprises we work with, many of whom work with the most vulnerable people.
 Our priority above all is to work collectively and with urgency to help where we can.